 - pancreatic or gallbladder damage from surgery or injury

 - excessive fats called triglycerides in your blood

-- cystic fibrosis, which is a serious condition that affects your lungs, liver, and pancreas
+- cystic fibrosis, a serious condition that affects your lungs, liver, and pancreas

-- Kawasaki disease, which is a disease that occurs in children younger than age 5
+- Kawasaki disease, a disease that occurs in children younger than 5 years old

-- viral infections, such as the mumps and mycoplasma pneumonia
+- viral infections like mumps and bacterial infections like mycoplasma

-- Reye’s syndrome, which is a virus that may affect the liver as well
+- Reye’s syndrome, a complication from certain viruses that can also affect the liver

 - certain medications containing estrogen, corticosteroids, or certain antibiotics